-- The VCE VM program supports their individual learning needs more appropriately than a traditional VCE pathway - They hope to go on to training at TAFE - They intend to do an apprenticeship or traineeship post-secondary school - It allows them to complete a nationally recognised vocational training certificate at the same time as their senior secondary studies (e.g., VCE VET Certificate II in Sport and Recreation)
+- The VCE VM program supports their individual learning needs more appropriately than a traditional VCE pathway. - They hope to go on to training at TAFE. - They intend to pursue an apprenticeship or traineeship post-secondary school. - It allows them to complete a nationally recognised vocational training certificate at the same time as their senior secondary studies (e.g. VCE VET Certificate II in Sport and Recreation).

-Students studying the VCE VM will undertake subjects offered in four semester length units, some of which may come from the VCE subject groups; however, ALL VCE VM students must study prescribed core subjects and at least one VCE VET certificate as part of their overall course.
-All students in Year 11 are expected to take a unit of Religious Study.
+Students studying the VCE VM will undertake subjects offered in four semester length units, some of which may come from the VCE subject groups.
+However, all VCE VM students must study prescribed core subjects and at least one VCE VET certificate as part of their overall course.